Overthorpe, Double Bay: Other significant trees

-Apart from the generally larger figs and dominant palm groves, this property contains many individual component and mature specimens of great botanical significance.
-It is this general massing of many rare species to form a rainforest environment which makes this site very special indeed.
+Apart from the generally larger figs and dominant palm groves, this property contains many individual component and mature specimens of botanical significance.
+The massing of many rare species forms a rainforest environment.

 Large trees such as the sub-tropical and locally rare coolamon / watermelon/ rose apple tree (Syzygium moorei) in the western garden (actually regionally rare: one specimen is known in Rozelle Hospital/Broughton Hall's rainforest garden, Lilyfield) (nearby two other specimens are growing as progeny from this tree) and silver quandong (Elaeocarpus kirtonii) in the eastern garden among the palm grove are both superb specimens, originally from the north-eastern NSW and south-eastern Qld. rainforests.
 A large evergreen /holm/holly oak (Quercus ilex) grows near the gate / fence corner on New South Head Road.

 Apart from the generally larger figs and dominant palm groves, this property contains many individual component and mature specimens of great botanical significance.
 It is this general massing of many rare species to form a rainforest environment which makes this site very special indeed.
 Large trees such as the subtropical and locally rare coolamon / water melon / rose apple tree (Syzygium moorei) in the western garden and silver quandong (Elaeocarpus kirtonii) in the eastern garden are both superb specimens, originally from the rainforests of northern NSW and south-eastern Queensland.
-The red cedar (Toona ciliata, syn.T.australis) and more commonly cultivated rainforest species such as Bunya pine (Araucaria bidwillii) in the eastern garden among the palm grove, Illawarra flame trees (Brachychiton acerifolius) and black bean (Castanospermum australe) are all present in the gardens.
+The red cedar (Toona ciliata, syn.T.australis) and more commonly cultivated rainforest species such as bunya pine (Araucaria bidwillii) in the eastern garden among the palm grove, Illawarra flame trees (Brachychiton acerifolius) and black bean (Castanospermum australe) are all present in the gardens.

 The eastern garden also supports one of the largest southern /evergreen magnolias /bull bay trees (Magnolia grandiflora) in the Municipality.

-Other ornamental and exotic species include Himalayan or chir pine (Pinus roxburghii), camphor laurel (Cinnamommum camphora) and Himalayan or deodar cedar (Cedrus deodara) and the visually important frontage row of Canary Island date palms (Phoenix canariensis)(fronting New South Head Road).
+Other ornamental and exotic species include Himalayan or chir pine (Pinus roxburghii), camphor laurel (Cinnamommum camphora) and Himalayan or deodar cedar (Cedrus deodara) and the visually important frontage row of Canary Island date palms (Phoenix canariensis) (fronting New South Head Road).
 A large tree resembling a coogera (Arytera sp.) a northern NSW rainforest tree is part way along the eastern boundary.

 Trees and palms identified as significant were:

 3 x small leaved figs (Ficus obliqua) (of only 4 specimens in Woollahra LGA, one other being at Babworth, Darling Point);